Connect a Webhook (A–Z Guide)

 transcriptParts[].sortOrder | number (int) | Plain | Sequential number indicating the order of the segment in the full transcript.
 Values are ascending: lower numbers represent earlier speech, higher numbers later speech. |

-6. Test the connection & view logs
+6. Check connection & view logs

-6.2 How to find your webhook logs
+- Where to find webhook logs

 - Go to Integrations.